skx/sysadmin-util/README.md

 -----------------

 If the current host is a MySQL slave this script will test that the slave replication is still working.

-It does this by looking for the following two lines from the "SHOW SLAVE STATUS" output:
+Replication is regarded as being OK if the following three conditions are true:

-     Slave_IO_Running: Yes
+* The output of "SHOW SLAVE STATUS" includes: Slave_IO_Running: Yes
-     Slave_SQL_Runing: Yes
+* The output of "SHOW SLAVE STATUS" includes: Slave_SQL_Runing: Yes
+* The slave is less than 24 hours behind the master.

 Example: